-OpenStack location type is openstack in lower case.
+OpenStack infrastructure key name is openstack in lower case.

-Property Name Description Data Type Required Default auth_url Specify the authentication url for OpenStack (should be the Keystone endpoint ie: http://your-openstack: 5000/v2.0). string yes tenant_id Specify the OpenStack tenant id to use. string Either this or tenant_name should be pro- vided. tenant_name Specify the OpenStack tenant name to use. string Either this or tenant_id should be pro- vided. user_domain_name domain_id Specify the domain name where the user is located (Identity v3 only).
-Specify the ID of the Domain to string yes (if use Identity v3) domain_id scope to (Identity v3 only). string no project_id Specify the ID of the project to login with (Identity v3 only). string Either this or project_name should be provided. project_name Specify the name of the project to login with (Identity v3 only). string Either this or project_id should be provided. user_name Specify the OpenStack user name to use. string yes (see note be- low for more de- tails) password Specify the OpenStack password to use. string yes (see note below for more details) region Specify the OpenStack region to use string no RegionOne private_network_name Specify the name of private network to use as primary adminstration network between Yorc and Compute instances.
-It should be a private network accessible by this instance of Yorc. string Required to use the PRIVATE keyword for TOSCA admin networks provisioning_over_fip_allowed This allows to perform the provisioning of a Compute over the associated floating IP if it exists.
-This is useful when Yorc is not deployed on the same private network than the provisioned Compute. boolean no no false default_security_groups Default security groups to be used when creating a Compute instance.
-It should be a comma-separated list of security group names list of strings no insecure Trust self-signed SSL certificates boolean no false cacert_file Specify a custom CA certificate when communicating over SSL.
-You can specify either a path to the string no 4.5 Builtin locations types configura specify client certificate file for SSL client authentication.
-You can specify either a path to the file or the contents of the certificate string no 29
+Option Name Description Data Type Required Default auth_url Specify the authentication url for OpenStack (should be the Keystone endpoint ie: http://your-openstack: 5000/v2.0). string yes tenant_id Specify the OpenStack tenant id to use. string Either this or tenant_name should be provided. tenant_name Specify the OpenStack tenant name to use. string Either this or tenant_id should be provided. user_domain_name Specify the domain name where the user is located (Identity v3 only). string yes (if use Identity v3) project_id Specify the ID of the project to login with (Identity v3 only). string Either this or project_name should be provided. project_name Specify the name of the project to login with (Identity v3 only). string Either this or project_id should be provided. user_name Specify the OpenStack user name to use. string yes password Specify the OpenStack password to use. string yes region Specify the OpenStack region to use string no RegionOne private_network_name Specify the name of private network to use as primary adminstration network between Yorc and Compute instances.
+It should be a private network accessible by this instance of Yorc. string Required to use the PRIVATE keyword for TOSCA admin networks provisioning_over_fip_allow default_security_groups This allows to perform the provisioning of a Compute over the associated floating IP if it exists.
+This is useful when Yorc is not deployed on the same private network than the provisioned Compute.
+Default security groups to be used boolear false deraurt_security_groups when creating a Compute instance.
+It should be a comma-separated list of security group names strings no insecure Trust self-signed SSL certificates boolear no no false cacert_file Specify a custom CA certificate when communicating over SSL.
+You can specify either a path to the file or the contents of the certificate string no cert Specify client certificate file for SSL client authentication.
+You can specify either a path to the file or the contents of the certificate string no 4 -5- Builtin infrastructures configur Specify client private key file for SSL client authentication.
+You can specify either a path to the file or the contents of the key string no 29